msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 Other advantages of taking the N2 was that it opened the door to more jobs, as its recognized in Japan as your Japanese being "good" or "serviceable", and I could start applying for jobs that had a Japanese requirement to them.
 The N2 could be my golden ticket to having a real life in Japan...

-These next 5 months, I studied probably the hardest I ever did in my life.
+These next 5 months, I studied the hardest I ever did in my life.
 Every single Japanese word that was spoken at work I listened like they whispering the answer to the JLPT test questions themselves.
 I was using Anki so much I started to dream in flashcards.
 I was addicted to the sweet feeling of the green pie graph in my Anki statistics slowly filling up.
 I studied so much grammar that it would make my elementary school grammar nazi french teacher proud.
 Basically **every waking moment was studying Japanese**.

-A couple of interesting Japanese study resources I found while studying were Nihongo Con Teppei - A Japanese Podcast for Intermediates, and the second was Matt vs Japan's Youtube channel.
+A couple of interesting Japanese study resources I found while studying were Nihongo Con Teppei - A Japanese podcast for intermediates, and the second was Matt vs Japan's Youtube channel.
 Before you say "this asshole I knew it, filthy AJATTer" hear me out.

 When I first started listening to [Nihongo Con Teppei](http://teppeisensei.com/) I could hardly follow much of what he was saying, but if I listened and listened again, every subsequent listen I could pick up more and more.
 This was the one resource that I truly felt improved my Japanese more than anything else in terms of speaking and understanding casual Japanese.
 I can not recommend this podcast enough to low intermediates all the way to lower advanced learners. **THIS PODCAST HELPED ME COMMUNICATE IN JAPANESE MORE THAN ANYTHING ELSE**.
 In terms of time spent listening to real-life results with my Japanese, nothing else that I used to study compares. ありがとうございました, 鉄平先生！

-The second resource is Matt's channel, and up until this point I had laughed in the face of the Ajatt-ers because I was living the real AJATT (All Japanese All The Time).
-However, A few things he said really changed my whole perspective on studying Japanese.
+The second resource is Matt vs Japan's channel.
+For those of you who don't know its a language learning youtube channel where he promotes a version of the studying style AJATT - All Japanese All The Time, which is what the name implies.
+Up until this point I had laughed in the face of the Ajatt-ers because I was living the real AJATT.
+However, A few things he said in his videos really changed my whole perspective on studying Japanese.
 The first was that you could become fluent in Japanese without speaking a word, which basically means your Japanese level is a function of your input NOT your output.
+This made a lot of sense to me.
 The second was that the process to become *truly* fluent, not Benny fucking...
 I mean snake oil salesman fluent, was actually around 3-4 years, at the bare minimum.

 And Teppei Sensei was saying the almost same thing.
 His perspective was almost the exact same at Matt's.
 A very simple message "you want to be fluent in Japanese?"
 The answer "Just listen".
 That's it.
 So simple but it blew my mind.
 These were people who were very fluent in their target language, people who dedicated a big portion of their lives to language learning.
 Here I was practicing Kanji, reading manga, doing grammar exercises, listening to people explain Japanese concepts in English.
 But I had neglected the most important thing - listening to Japanese.